Judge Rotenberg Center: FDA banning of the GED

 In April 2014, the FDA announced a public hearing where a panel of neurological device experts would consider whether or not the FDA should issue a ban of electric shock aversive conditioning devices such as the GED.
 In April 2016, the FDA took the further step of formally proposing a regulatory ban on electric shock aversive conditioning devices.
 In 2020 the FDA issued the final rule banning the GED with only minor changes from the 2016 draft.
 The device was the third medical device ever banned by the FDA in the organization's history.
 However, in March 2020 the FDA issued an administrative stay pending the end of the COVID-19 pandemic, which allowed the center to continue using shock on "individuals who would need a physician-directed plan" indefinitely, as the pandemic limited physician contact with many residents.
 In July 2021, the D.C.
 Circuit Court of Appeals ruled that the FDA could not issue a "partial stay" but must issue either a blanket ban or no ban at all, which allowed the JRC to continue using the device while awaiting further judgement.
-In response to this ruling, congress amended the Food, Drug, and Cosmetic Act through the Consolidated Appropriations Act of 2022.
-The new amendments allow the FDA to ban a medical device for a particular use irrespective of its approval for other uses.
-This legislation effectively overturned the ruling reached by the D.C.
-Circuit Court.
+In response to this ruling, the United States Congress amended the Food, Drug, and Cosmetic Act through the Consolidated Appropriations Act of 2022.
+The amendments gave the FDA the authority to ban a medical device for a particular use irrespective of its approval for other uses.
+The FDA proposed a new ban based on its expanded authority in March 2024 and accepted public comments on the proposal through May 2024.
+As of July 2026, the agency has not acted on its proposal, despite previous self-imposed deadlines of October 2025 and May 2026.
+In a May 2026 statement to Disability Scoop, United States Department of Health and Human Services spokesperson Andrew Nixon said the FDA was still considering comments received.
+An unnamed government spokesperson did not respond to a June 2026 request for comment submitted by a Stat reporter.
+In July 2026, the FDA announced a new self-imposed deadline of November 2026.